Nidhi-K/Useful-Git-and-Linux-Commands/README.md

 # Useful-Git-and-Linux-Commands
-A quick reference guide to useful commands in linux terminal and git version control (always in-progess)
+A quick reference guide to useful commands in linux terminal and git version control

 ## Useful Linux commands